You are currently viewing How to Force Quit on Windows: 5 Easy Ways to Close Frozen Applications

 • Q: How do I force quit on a Windows PC without Task Manager?

 A: Use Alt + F4, or open Command Prompt and run taskkill.
+You can also switch back to Command Prompt if desired.

 • Q: Does force quitting harm my computer?